 Photo 3 - Chalk Downland Habitat Looking North From West Butser

-The speciality species of Oxenbourne Down, in contrast to the areas of Butser Hill just described, are Chalkhill Blue and Silver-spotted Skipper.
-Grizzled Skipper, Dingy Skipper, Duke of Burgundy and even Green Hairstreak are also present, though one should not bank on seeing all on a single visit.
-This variety also makes Oxenbourne Down a valuable destination in both spring and summer.
+The speciality species of Oxenbourne Down, in contrast to the areas of Butser Hill just described, are Chalkhill Blue, Silver-spotted Skipper and Dark Green Fritillary.
+In addition Grizzled Skipper, Dingy Skipper, Duke of Burgundy and even Green Hairstreak are also present.
+Oxenbourne Down is thus a good summer, as well as spring destination.

 There is parking in a generous turning area (here) close to the bottom of a northbound slip road on to the A3, a quarter mile past the Hampshire Hog Pub.
 Just beside a private road providing access to a few houses, a path leads up some steep steps to a rickety gate (here), providing access to the slope of Oxenbourne Down.
 After negotiating the gate, head up the main path for about 100 yards until the down starts to flatten out towards the shrub/tree line (see Photo 4 below).
 In spring Grizzled Skipper and Dingy Skipper can sometimes be found in this area, usually in small numbers.
 In summer Chalkhill Blues can be very numerous, especially on the lower slopes, whilst Silver-spotted Skippers favour the areas of shortest turf (including the path), although numbers have been generally low for the last few years.
 Common grassland and hedgerow species are also present including Common Blue, Meadow Brown, Gatekeeper, Marbled White and Nymphalids such as Peacock, according to flight period.

-Photo 4 - Oxenbourne Down Has Silver-spotted Skipper And Chalkhill Blue On The Wing In Summer
+Photo 4 - Oxenbourne Down Has Silver-spotted Skipper, Dark Green Fritillary And Chalkhill Blue On The Wing In Summer

-For a longer walk and possibly for the more hardy (protect yourself from ticks!), there is path forking left from the main one just after one passes a gap in the hedge (here and shown left centre in Photo 4).
-It makes its way north-west above the valley known as Wascoombe Bottom to one of the remotest areas of Oxenbourne Down.
+Continuing up the path beyond the Silver-spotted Skipper area, one goes through a gap in the hedge (here and shown left centre in Photo 4).
+The large meadow which opens out is a good place for Dark Green Fritillaries which feed on the yellow flowers of Hawkbit in late June and early July.
+For a longer walk, and possibly only for the more hardy (protect yourself from ticks!), there is path forking left just after the gap in the hedge which then makes its way north-west above the valley known as Wascoombe Bottom to one of the remotest areas of Oxenbourne Down.
 After about a mile the path opens out (here) but remains sheltered by bushes and trees on either side.
 Dingy Skipper and Grizzled Skipper are sometimes found here too.
 The cowslips present in this area also support a small colony of Duke of Burgundy and Green Hairstreak can be found amongst the shrubs.
 The return can be made by retracing steps or by descending to the valley bottom through little used paths (steep slope!) and then tracking back south-east along the valley floor, exiting along the private road (which is also a permissive path) previously mentioned.
 This remote area sometimes provides some butterfly surprises, but in principle look out for any and all of the species mentioned so far, especially towards the head of the valley.
-In summer I have seen patrolling Dark Green Fritillaries and Silver-washed Fritillaries in the valley floor.
+In summer I have seen a few patrolling Dark Green Fritillaries and Silver-washed Fritillaries in the valley floor.
 However, the steep path down to the valley and the valley floor itself can become overgrown during summer, as tall vegetation crowds in, so spring is my preferred time for this circular walk.